chpc-tech-eval/scc/README.md

 1. [WirGuard VPN Cluster Access](tutorial2/README.md#wirguard-vpn-cluster-access)
 1. [ZeroTier](tutorial2/README.md#zerotier)

-**Tutorial 3** will demonstrate how to configure, build, compile and install a number of applications.
+**Tutorial 3** will demonstrate how to configure, build, compile and install a number of various system software and applications.
 You will also be building these applications with different tools.
 Finally, you will learn how to run applications across your cluster.

 1. [Checklist](tutorial3/README.md#checklist)
 1. [Managing Your Environment](tutorial3/README.md#managing-your-environment)